ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/plesk-panel-windows.md

 <img src="https://support.faveohelpdesk.com/uploads/2020/9/29/plesk14.png" alt=""/>

-Open Hosting settings of your domain account and set the Document root to httpdocs\public to avoid \public appearing in URL.
+Open Hosting settings of your domain account and set the Document root to httpdocs/public to avoid /public appearing in URL.
 This should be done before proceeding with further steps.

 <img src="https://support.faveohelpdesk.com/uploads/2020/9/29/plesk18.png" alt="" />